The Speed of a Good Samaritan

 Very few of the high-hurry students bothered to stop.

-Following the basic idea of the original study, ABCNews created a similar scenario (click here if you have trouble with the embedded video below) using actors and hidden cameras.
+Following the basic idea of the original study, ABCNews created a similar scenario (click here to learn more) using actors and hidden cameras.

 If I were in the same situation as those women—by myself, in a big city park where no other people were around—I know I’d be nervous to stop and help a moaning, weeping man.

-I like to think that by God’s grace and with His strength, I’d muster up enough courage to do something.
+I like to think I’d muster up enough courage to do something.
 Even if I just tracked down a police officer to assist.

 But I don’t know.
 The results of the original study and this simplified ABC project suggest I won’t.